Company scrip

-Tokens were made out of a variety of metals, including brass, copper, zinc, and nickel.
-There were additionally "compressed fibre" coins produced during World War II in an effort to conserve metals for wartime production.

 Lumber company scrip

 In 19th century United States forested areas, cash was often hard to come by.
 This was particularly true in lumber camps, where workers were commonly paid in company-issued scrip rather than government issued currency.

 In Wisconsin, for example, forest-products and lumber companies were specifically exempted from the state law requiring employers to pay workers' wages in cash.
 Lumber and timber companies frequently paid their workers in scrip which was redeemable at the company store.
 Company-run stores served as a convenience for workers and their families, but also allowed the companies to exploit workers for increased profit.
 In certain cases, employers included contract provisions requiring employees to patronize the company stores.
 Employees who wanted to change their scrip to cash generally had to do so at a discount.

 Lumber company scrip was redeemable in lumber as well as other merchandise.
 According to the Wisconsin Historical Society, such an option may have appealed to new settlers in the region, who worked in the lumber camps in winter to earn enough money to establish a farm.
 Taking some of their wages in lumber may have helped them build a much-needed house or barn.